How to set up an application

 We receive enclosures in the languages Danish, Norwegian, Swedish and English.
 If you hold a relevant document in another language, you have to upload the original document along with an official translation or a translation which is signed and stamped by your home university.

-If we find that one or more enclosures are lacking in your application, we will contact you as soon as possible via the application system.
+We do not accept new documents after the application deadline unless we have asked for them, which we only do if they are clearly lacking on your application.
+As a rule, the assessment will be made based on the documents you have chosen to submit.
+If we find the one or more enclosures are lacking in your application, we will contact you as soon as possible via the application system.
 You will then have seven business days to upload the lacking enclosures.

 You must upload course descriptions for each of the courses on your Bachelor's diploma/transcript.
 They must be in either Danish, Swedish, Norwegian or English and if you have translated them yourself your university must verify them.
 You can use our Template for Course Descriptions if you need to create your own.